Knowit-Experience-MarTech/ga4-documentation-administration-solution/README.md

 ![GA4 Documentation illustration](Google-Sheet/images/ga4-documentation-illustration.png)

-The solution contains 4 parts, but you can use only part 1, the Google Sheet, if you want:
+The solution contains 4 parts, but you can use the Google Sheet if you want:

 1. [**Google Sheet**](https://docs.google.com/spreadsheets/d/1j0xGxwdyeYTTbr2mgcIRr_BsVOhzn_tZEZsV_x50hg4/copy) using [**Apps Script**](Apps-Script) for easier documentation and administration of Events, Parameters and Annotations.
 Everything starts with this Google Sheet.
 2. **Export** documentation from Google Sheet to [**BigQuery**](BigQuery).
 This export will join the GA4 documentation with your GA4 BigQuery data.
 Export can be both manual and automated.